FAFSA Renewal for Returning College Students

 The Free Application for Federal Student Aid (FAFSA®) is a financial aid form you must complete to receive financial aid from the federal government to help pay for college.
 The FAFSA only applies to a single academic year, which means you must submit the form every year you attend college.

 Renewing your FAFSA is often easier than completing it the first time.
 Since you've already filed a FAFSA, many of your answers will pre-populate with the same information.
 Make sure to review all pre-populated answers to ensure they are still correct and update any answers that have changed.
 Some information will not be pre-populated.
-You'll still need to fill in requested financial information, such as income, asset, and tax documents, every year, for both parent and student.
-Don't forget to sign and submit.
+You'll still likely need to fill in requested financial information, such as parent and student assets.

 Make sure to list the FAFSA code for your college so that your application is sent to them.
 If you're thinking of transferring, make sure to include the FAFSA codes for both your current college and any schools you are considering.
+Don't forget to submit the FAFSA once it's complete.
 Check with your college to find out what their financial aid deadline is for returning students.
 Although deadlines for returning students are often later than deadlines for incoming students, it's important that you don't miss the deadline, as this could lead to your family losing out on financial aid.

 Remember that financial aid eligibility is adjusted year to year.
 If your family has experienced a negative change in financial status, you could be eligible for more financial aid.
 You'll also want to keep in mind that if you plan to use Federal Student Loans to pay for school, you'll need to submit the FAFSA for that year.